 In reviews, we found that this downsized redesigned Acadia has become a better-handling SUV that feels lighter on the road, is easier to maneuver in tight quarters and delivers a more refined ride quality.
 The trade-off, however, is that the third-row seat is now a bit cramped, and road feel is sacrificed to an extent, especially in tight turns.
 The new four-cylinder engine provides improved fuel economy compared to the outgoing model, but buyers who desire a higher level of performance will want to opt for the available V6 with its better acceleration and towing capability.

 Used GMC Acadia Models

-For 2013, GMC heavily updated the Acadia.
-Changes included refreshed front and rear styling, improved interior materials and a new front-center airbag as well as larger, easier-to-use controls for the audio, climate and navigation systems.
-This year also brought GM's IntelliLink system, with its smartphone integration capability, as well as a slight shuffling of equipment and trim levels.
+There have been other updates, but the main change for the Acadia was 2013.
+Changes here included refreshed front and rear styling, improved interior materials and a new front-center airbag, as well as larger, easier-to-use controls for the audio, climate and navigation systems.
+This year also brought GM's IntelliLink system, with its smartphone integration capability and a slight shuffling of equipment and trim levels.

 In reviews, we found the first-generation Acadia's handling to be respectable enough, especially considering the vehicle's large size, and its buttoned-down, quiet ride was particularly impressive.
 The V6 won't blow you away with its power, due to the vehicle's weight, but it moves the Acadia out with decent authority.
 And, not surprisingly, fuel economy for these heavier, full-size Acadias is not as good as the second-generation models.
 But overall, our editors feel that this earlier GMC Acadia represents a compelling combination of functionality, comfort and value, especially for shoppers who need a larger vehicle with more room for people and cargo.